joachim-n/drupal-core-development-project/README.md

 ### Installation on DDEV

-First, make sure you have upgraded to DDEV version 1.23.0.
+First, make sure your DDEV version is at least 1.23.0.
 Next, create a new folder for your project and `cd` into it.
 Then:

 ```
 $ ddev config --project-type=drupal --php-version=8.3